syobocat/syobonic-overlay_freebsd/README.md

 ## What is this?

-This is the collection of Ports I modified but did not send the patch to the upstream, or sent but not merged yet.
+This is the collection of Ports I modified but did not send the patch to the upstream, or sent but has not been merged yet.
 For the latter case, I will remove the port from here when they merge it.

 ## How can I use this?